Stellantis Faces Securities Class Action Lawsuit

 Source: Globenewswire

-- Lawsuit Background: Levi & Korsinsky LLP has announced a securities class action against Stellantis N.V., targeting investors who purchased STLA stock between February 26, 2025, and February 5, 2026, due to the company's failure to disclose significant misalignments in its electric vehicle strategy that led to investor losses.
+- Lawsuit Background: Levi & Korsinsky LLP has filed a securities class action against Stellantis N.V., targeting investors who purchased STLA stock between February 26, 2025, and February 5, 2026, due to the company's failure to disclose significant flaws in its electric vehicle strategy.

-- Stock Price Plunge: On February 6, 2026, Stellantis shares fell by $2.26, a decline of approximately 23.69%, after the company revealed €22 billion in restructuring charges, shocking the market with a fundamental reset of its business model.
+- Stock Price Plunge: On February 6, 2026, Stellantis shares fell by $2.26, approximately 23.69%, after the company revealed €22 billion in restructuring charges, shocking the market with a fundamental 'reset' of its business model.

-- Restructuring Cost Details: The lawsuit highlights that Stellantis faces €22 billion in charges, with €6.5 billion to be paid over the next four years, primarily reflecting an overestimation of the pace of electrification, indicating significant operational misalignment with market demands.
+- Restructuring Costs: The lawsuit highlights that Stellantis faced €22 billion in charges for fiscal year 2025, with €6.5 billion in cash payments due over the next four years, primarily stemming from an overestimation of the pace of electrification, indicating a severe misalignment between market demand and internal structure.

 Trade with 70% Backtested Accuracy